 So How Do We Get There?
 Here Are Some Strategies For Moving Forward…

-Create a coalition of accountability to encourage conscientious, robust, and equitable practices during the cleanup effort, development phase, and volatility of the real estate market.
+Create a collaborative network to encourage conscientious, robust, and equitable practices during the cleanup effort, development phase, and volatility of the real estate market.

 Focus efforts to restore migrant and essential working populations.
 We need to acknowledge their place at the heart of this valley’s economic and cultural identity.